Cohesible/synapse/README.md

 # Synapse

 Synapse is a toolchain for building and deploying full-stack TypeScript applications.
-The infrastructure that your application runs on is defined within your application itself.
+The infrastructure that your application depends on is defined within your application itself.

 Features:
 * Built-in TypeScript compiler and bundler